-TCO may be lower in future compared to current solutions when i) there is a large amount of zero tailpipe emission vehicles in operation, being mass produced; ii) vehicles are more energy efficient; iii) adapted solutions are available maximizing benefits of these vehicles; and iv) the necessary charging infrastructure to provide proper operation in geographical areas is in place; Marg.
-McCall, A. Phadke (2019) California semi truck electrification: Preliminary assessment of infrastructure needs and cost-benefit analysis.
-International Energy Studies Group Energy Analysis and Environmental Impacts Division. https://ies.lbl.gov/publications/california-semi-truck-electrification.
+44 The Total Cost of Ownership may be lower in future compared to current solutions when i) there is a large amount of zero tailpipe emission vehicles in operation, being mass produced; ii) vehicles are more energy efficient; iii) adapted solutions are available maximising benefits of these vehicles; and iv) the necessary charging infrastructure to provide proper operation in geographical areas is in place; Marg.
+McCall, A. Phadke (2019) California semi-truck electrification:Preliminary assessment of infrastructure needs and cost-benefit analysis.
+International Energy Studies Group Energy Analysis and Environmental Impacts Division. https://ies.lbl.gov/publications/california-semi-truck-electrification